Absentee Ballots Polling Place Information Ballot Boxes

 Check the status of your absentee ballot request at www.michigan.gov/vote

 All returned absentee ballot envelopes are processed and tabulated on Election Day.
 Absentee ballots are counted by an absent voter counting board and the votes are applied to each voter's assigned ward and precinct along with all of the in-person votes cast on Election Day.

 Applications for absentee ballots are accepted by mail beginning 75 days prior to each election.
-Registered voters can apply for an absentee ballot by mail until the Saturday just prior to the election.
-Registered voters can also apply for and vote an absentee ballot in person at the City Clerk's Office during regular business hours beginning four weeks before each election or during special hours on the last Saturday before each election (8am to 2pm).
+Registered voters can apply for an absentee ballot by mail until the Friday just prior to the election.
+Registered voters can also apply for and vote an absentee ballot in person at the City Clerk's Office during regular business hours beginning forty days before each election or during special hours on the last Saturday before each election.
 The final deadline to apply for an absentee ballot in person is 4pm, the day before each election (Monday).
 A signed application must be received by the City Clerk before an absentee ballot will be issued.